 Patients decide to participate in clinical trials for many reasons.
 For some patients, a clinical trial is the best treatment option available.
 Because standard treatments are not perfect, patients are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
-Other patients volunteer for clinical trials because they know that these studies are an excellent way to contribute to progress in treating ovarian cancer, fallopian tube cancer, and peritoneal cancer.
+Other patients volunteer for clinical trials because they know that these studies are a way to contribute to the progress in treating ovarian/fallopian tube cancer.
 Even if they do not benefit directly from the clinical trial, their participation may benefit future patients with these cancers.

 Patient safety and informed consent

-Because some of these specific types of cancer of the fallopian tubes are quite rare, specific studies for these diseases are uncommon.
-However, many clinical trials on ovarian cancer are open to women with these diseases because these diseases often respond to the same treatment.
+Because some of these specific types of cancer are quite rare, studies focusing only on these diseases are uncommon.
+However, many clinical trials on ovarian/fallopian tube cancer are open to women with these diseases because such diseases often respond to the same treatment.